airtai/faststream/.faststream_gen/getting-started/asyncapi/export.md

 If you prefer `yaml` instead of `json`, please run the following command to generate `asyncapi.yaml`.

 !!! note
-    This case, please install dependency to work with **YAML** file format at first
+    To generate the documentation in yaml format, please install the necessary dependency to work with **YAML** file format at first

     ``` shell
     pip install PyYAML